If you’re a new author and have just set up a blog you’ll need to know how to use keywords for book marketing. Yes your book? Well, pay attention!

 Depending on what you are offering online, you could have hundreds, thousands or even millions of competitors targeting the audience you’re trying to attract.
 Setting yourself apart, therefore, requires investing some time in SEO.
 Learning how to use Keywords for book marketing is a major part of this process.

 To break it down, websites rely on search engines to make it possible for people to find what is being offered.
 (Your book or books).
 In return, search engines rely on keywords to determine which content to show in response to searches.
 Of course, there are other variables that influence search engine results.
-But having the right keywords and using them properly are vital to the visibility of your content.
+But having the right keywords and using them properly is vital to the visibility of your content.

 Types of keywords